 Alcohol acts as a sedative at first, which is why people may feel sleepy.
-But this effect is temporary.
-As your body metabolizes alcohol, your brain becomes more alert, leading to lighter, more fragmented sleep later in the night.
+This effect is temporary.
+As your body begins to process the alcohol, your brain becomes more alert, which could lead to lighter sleep and waking up during the night.

-As alcohol wears off, your nervous system “rebounds,” increasing heart rate and brain activity.
-This often leads to waking up multiple times and restlessness.
+As the effects of alcohol wear off, your body becomes more alert, increasing your heart rate and brain activity.
+This can cause restlessness and waking up several times during the night.
 Alcohol also causes dehydration which increases bathroom visits and interrupts sleep.
-In addition, alcohol relaxes throat muscles, increasing snoring and making sleep apnea symptoms more severe; even in people who don’t normally snore.
-To support better sleep without alcohol, here’s a relaxing, sleep-friendly mocktail you can enjoy instead:
+In addition, alcohol relaxes the throat muscles, leading to snoring and making sleep apnea symptoms more severe.
+Sleep apnea is a condition in which a person briefly stops breathing many times during sleep, causing poor sleep and low oxygen levels.

-- Optional: Small piece of ginger (helps digestion)
+- Optional: Small piece of ginger (supports digestion)

 - Ice